-Among randomized patients, more patients assigned to the blinatumomab plus chemotherapy arm did not start post consolidation treatment (n = 55 of SR-avg patients and n = 20 of SR-high patients) than in the chemotherapy arm (n = 27 of SR-avg patients and n = 13 of SR-high patients).
-These patients were included in the ITT analyses which are widely used in clinical trials to preserve randomization and provide an unbiased estimate of the treatment effect.
+Among all randomized patients, more patients assigned to the blinatumomab plus chemotherapy arm did not start postconsolidation treatment (n = 55 for patients with standard-risk B-cell ALL and an average risk of relapse and n = 20 for patients with standard-risk B-cell ALL and a high risk of relapse) than in the chemotherapy arm (n = 27 for patients with standard-risk B-cell ALL and an average risk of relapse and n = 13 for patients with standard-risk B-cell ALL and a high risk of relapse).
+These patients were included in the ITT analyses, which are widely used in clinical trials to preserve randomization and provide an unbiased estimate of the treatment effect.
 The ability of ITT analyses to handle attrition bias depends on the context and the mechanisms of missing data.
-ITT analyses will typically produce unbiased treatment estimates in situations where data are missing completely at random or missing at random if appropriate methods are used to impute missing data (e.g., multiple imputation).
-However, in the case of data missing not at random the ITT analysis may produce biased estimates.
-It was reported for the study that substantial or informative missingness was neither anticipated nor planned for, based on experience from a previous Children's Oncology Group ALL trial.
-However, this assumption may be unrealistic, as the reasons for not initiating post consolidation therapy vary across the risk strata and treatment groups, potentially leading to data that is not missing at random. included those that may result in data not missing at random.
-Without additional information or results from analyses to determine whether data were missing not at random it is not possible to determine the impact of attrition bias, if any.
-No data on treatment completion, discontinuation, dose modifications, and the use of off-protocol treatments were submitted to CDA-AMC for review.
+ITT analyses will typically produce unbiased treatment estimates in situations in which data are missing completely at random or missing at random if appropriate methods are used to impute missing data (e.g., multiple imputation).
+However, in the case of data missing not at random, the ITT analysis may produce biased estimates.
+It was reported for the study that substantial or informative missingness was neither anticipated nor planned for based on experience from a previous Children's Oncology Group ALL trial.
+However, this assumption may be unrealistic because the reasons for not initiating postconsolidation therapy vary across the risk strata and treatment groups, potentially leading to data that are not missing at random.
+Without additional information or results from analyses to determine whether data were missing not at random, it is not possible to determine the impact of attrition bias, if any.
+No data on treatment completion, discontinuation, dose modifications, or the use of off-protocol treatments were submitted to CDA-AMC for review.
 Therefore, a comprehensive assessment of attrition and adherence and their potential impact on outcomes could not be done.

 The AALL1731 trial planned to use stratified Cox proportional hazards models, adjusted for stratification factors, to test DFS.
 Tests of the proportional hazards assumption, including the Schoenfeld residuals test (P = 0.031), a Wald test of time-varying interaction (P = 0.048), and a Kolmogorov-type supremum test (P = 0.068), suggested the assumption may not hold.
-Visual inspection of the KM curves showed no converging or crossing of the DFS curves, but indicated the treatment effect could have a delay of about 2 months before achieving a separation of the curves.
-In a sensitivity analysis, DFS was analyzed using the RMST method, which does not rely on the proportional hazards assumption and is an appropriate alternative survival analysis approach.
-Results for the RMST method, which does not rely on the proportional hazards assumption, supported the results of the Cox proportional hazards models for DFS.
+Visual inspection of the KM curves showed no converging or crossing of the DFS curves, but indicated the treatment effect could have a delay of approximately 2 months before achieving a separation of the curves.
+In a sensitivity analysis, DFS was analyzed using the RMST method, an appropriate alternative survival analysis approach that does not rely on the proportional hazards assumption.
+Results for the RMST method, which does not rely on the proportional hazards assumption, supported the results of the Cox proportional hazards model for DFS.

 Data completeness and transparency of reporting were limitations of the AALL1731 trial.
-Detailed patient disposition among randomized patients, the receipt of on- and off-protocol therapy, any TEAEs, withdrawals due to AEs, treatment-emergent SAEs, and notable harms were not reported.
+Detailed patient disposition among randomized patients, the receipt of on-protocol and off-protocol therapy, any TEAEs, withdrawals due to AEs, treatment-emergent SAEs, and notable harms were NR.

-External validity
+External Validity